top of page

 • 1 min read

-While new velo touch PR’s are important, a greater indicator of growth is a pitchers average.
-The MLB average FB velocity this year was 94.0; many low level pitchers have touched that once upon a time, but what seperates the guys who level up vs those who get released is that they throw hard consistently: every pitch, every outing, month after month.
+The MLB average FB velocity this year was 94.0; while even some low level pitchers have touched that once upon a time, what seperates the guys who climb the levels of the sport vs those who get released, is that they throw hard consistently: every pitch, every outing, month after month.

 All hard work brings a profit, but mere talk leads only to poverty